orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     (Historically, people got paid per line of code.)
   - The operator should start the new line most of the time, unless better symmetric presentation is found.
-  - The uploaded point release is not vulnerable and does not have security advisories.
-Use NVD, CVE, GLSA to see if the package is vulerable.
-  - Phase functions must be sorted in chronological order.
   - || conditionals in REQUIRED_USE and *DEPENDs must have free alternatives at the top of the list and proprietary alternatives at the bottom of the list.
   - Indents are mostly tabs.
-  - *DEPENDs sources should be documented if not centralized.
   - Sorting is generally ASCII sorted.
     - RDEPEND, DEPEND, BDEPEND, PDEPEND are using an ASCII inspired decision tree sort.